 Extreme Lethargy And No Energy

 This is one of the most obvious factors that can clue you into the fact that your dog is slowly nearing her end.
-There is a very sad reason for that; sometimes, when your dog decides to stay out of the way and curl up in a different spot than they are used to without getting up at all, despite you poking and prodding.
+There is a very sad reason for that; sometimes, your dog decides to stay out of the way and curl up in a different spot than they are used to without getting up at all, despite your poking and prodding.

 On a normal basis, dogs are known to be joyful creatures filled with sunshine.
 They have a great deal of pent-up energy that they expel by playing around, bouncing, and showing excitement every chance that they get.

 One of the reasons is that they do not like to put their family through a traumatic, sad experience by letting them see them so down and weary.
-This is why they choose spots that they never went to before so that their family members do not stumble on them.
+This is why they choose spots that they have never been to before so that their family members do not stumble on them.
 They try to maintain a level of distance that can help them feel less sad when the time comes for them to leave this world.

-Normally, your dog might breathe evenly as they are supposed to when all their organs are perfectly intact.
+Normally, your dog might breathe evenly, as they are supposed to, when all their organs are perfectly intact.

 This may not be the case once their organs are taken over by something as destructive as cancer.